- AdventHealth

 “I’m excited to have Jessica join our team with her wealth of experiences, skills and passion for this work, which I know will greatly contribute to our efforts in building a diverse team and an environment where all team members experience belonging,” said Azevedo.

-With over 15 years of leadership experience, Brazier previously served as a management consultant with Deloitte’s Government & Public Services Practice.
+With over 15 years of leadership experience, Brazier previously served as a management consultant with Deloitte’s Government and Public Services Practice.
 In this role, she helped government leaders in the national security, health, civilian and state/local sectors implement transformational agendas using strategic communications, stakeholder alignment, learning, change management and diversity and inclusion techniques to drive successful results.

 Brazier is also a skilled speaker, trainer, facilitator and coach with a passion for helping organizations achieve mission performance through their most important asset: their people.